focus-editor/focus/LOG.md

     - load last session on start ?

 - Hide scrollbars unless scrolling or hovering over editor
-- Add horizontal scrollbar
-    - Scroll by alt+left/right  (or some other combo)
-        - Modify the keymap to support hold actions (see Keymap for reference)
 - Search in buffer:
     - When pressing up/down to switch to prev/next result, don't wrap (but do wrap when using Enter - what else to go back?)